open-contracting-extensions/public-private-partnerships/docs/framework.md

 #### V.5.2.
 Financing information

- Details of the type of finance provided by each lender or investor should be provided in the `contract/finance` section of an OCDS release.
+Details of the type of finance provided by each lender or investor should be provided in the `contract/finance` section.

 **Schema**: Information can be provided using the following OCDS fields.